shinh/beflisp/README.md

 Lisp implementation in Befunge

 [beflisp.bef](https://github.com/shinh/beflisp/blob/master/beflisp.bef)
-is the Lisp interpreter in Befunge.
+is a Lisp interpreter in Befunge.
 This Befunge code is generated from [lisp.c](https://github.com/shinh/beflisp/blob/master/lisp.c) with clang and